Journal

 The workshop Spectral Analysis, Stability and Bifurcation in Modern Nonlinear Physical Systems took place at the Banff International Research Station between 4 and 9 November 2012.
 In the workshop I gave an invited talk on the recent work about using covering maps to prove fractional monodromy in 2-DOF integrable Hamiltonian systems in \(n_1{:}-n_2\) resonance.
 The video of the presentation is available from the BIRS website.

 Our paper with Andrea Giacobbe on cusp singularities of integrable Hamiltonian fibrations has now been accepted for publication in Nonlinearity.
 Andrea and I tried to understand how cusp singularities fit together in the momentum domain of integrable Hamiltonian fibrations.
 It turns out that when two cusp singularities are connected by a curve of hyperbolic singularities there are locally two possible topologies of the unfolded momentum domain that we call pleat and flap.
+The pleat topology is associated to bidromy while the flap topology is associated to non-trivial Hamiltonian monodromy.
+For more details you can check the paper.

 The paper on efficient structure-aware selection techniques for 3D point clouds that will be presented at Visweek'12, taking place in Seattle, was selected for a Honorable Mention award.